2021 Grand Bay by-election: Background

 Edward Registe, the MP representing the Grand Bay constituency in the House of Assembly, died in office on 1 September 2021.

 By 14 October, no party in Dominica had announced a candidate for the by-election to replace Registe in the House.
 The Sun Dominica had noted that since the election of Pierre Charles in 1985, the ruling Dominica Labour Party (DLP) was "demoralisingly dominant" in the constituency.
 In the 2019 general election the candidate for the opposition United Workers' Party (UWP) Nept Kannit Pacquette had done poorly.
 Despite this, Pacquette had considered running again.
-The president of the Alternative People's Party (APP) had claimed his party would run a candidate.
+The president of the Alternative People's Party (APP) claimed his party would run a candidate.

 On 26 October, Prime Minister Roosevelt Skerrit announced that Vince Henderson would be the DLP's nominee for the by-election.
 Henderson had previously served in the House of Assembly representing the St. Joseph constituency after being elected in 2000.
 Since 2016, Henderson had been serving as the nation's ambassador the United States and the Organization of American States.
 Prime Minister Skerrit advised the president to issue a writ for the by-election on 28 October.
 It was scheduled for 25 November.

 Candidate nomination took place on 9 November.
 There were ultimately three candidates.
 None of the opposition parties, including the Dominica Freedom Party (DFP), UWP, and APP, fielded candidates.
 The DFP and APP cited the need for electoral reform as a reason for their lack of participation.
 Henderson was the only candidate running with a political party.
 The other candidates were independents: Julius "Handbag" Gabriel and Clarington "Twa Woche" Andrew.
 The candidates were given electoral symbols on 10 November.
 Henderson's symbol was the shoe (as requested by the DLP), Gabriel's symbol was the bird, and Andrew's symbol was the tree.